goalie-jay/cathode/DOCUMENTATION-CSV.md

 #### MkCsv()

-*	Arguments: head (array)
+*	Arguments: header (array)
 *	Returns: struct
-*	Description: Creates a new CSV struct with blank values and the given head labels and returns that struct
+*	Description: Creates a new CSV struct with blank values and the given header labels and returns that struct